fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 In this step, we will create an instance of the chart type as **column2d**, set the width and height (in pixels or %), and finally specify the data for the chart as string.

-The code to render a chart using `.aspx.cs` nd `.aspx.vb` file is given below:
+The code to render a chart using `.aspx.cs` and `.aspx.vb` file is given below:

 <div class="code-wrapper">
 <ul class='code-tabs'>